 Landscaping has been one of the most actively consolidated SMB service categories since 2019, led by both public consolidators (BrightView, TruGreen) and private PE-backed roll-ups (Yellowstone Landscape, Heartland Landscape Partners, Monarch Landscape, regional consolidators across most major metros).
 The biggest activity is in commercial maintenance with $1-5M EBITDA — that's the most-bought tier.
 PE platforms pay up for businesses with commercial-contract concentration, route density, snow capability (in cold markets), and a Production Manager + Account Manager layer.
 Search funds and independent sponsors compete in the same band for shops they intend to professionalize.
 The memo maps which buyer types fit a company your size and how each tends to structure the deal.

 Most Landscaping businesses in the $1M–$10M revenue range trade at roughly 1.6× to 4.6× normalized EBITDA, with a typical deal near 2.6×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and the Pepperdine Private Capital Markets Report.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Commercial maintenance contracts as % of revenue (60%+ is the bar), enhancement attach rate, snow capability in northern markets, an Operations Manager + Account Manager layer separating the owner from day-to-day, and documented route density (revenue per crew-hour).
 The diagnostic scores where you sit on each and shows what moving up would be worth.